w3f/Grants-Program/applications/swarm-nl.md

 #### What is not included in SwarmNL
 SwarmNL will not be involved in providing a storage solution.
-Because SwarmNL will be generic over the networking layer, it will be possible to easily plug in any storage interface in a flexible and configurable way.
+Because SwarmNL will be generic over the storage layer, it will be possible to easily plug in any storage interface in a flexible and configurable way.

 Storage maintained by the library will mostly be in memory with the exception of config files and other node state keeping data.